CBackyx/RingSG/README.md

 - Table 3 and Table 4: Per-iteration duration breakdowns of RingSG and CoGNN to demonstrate the efficiency of our OGA protocol.
 - Table 5: Running time and communication of the two end-to-end instantiations of RingSG, with a comparison to the non-end-to-end counterparts of prior state-of-the-arts.

-> Note that RingSG contributes primarily to efficient secure vertex-centric computation (graph processing), so the evaluated graph algorithms do not include GNNs, whose costs are dominated by non-graph operations like weight matric multiplication.
+> Note that RingSG contributes primarily to efficient secure vertex-centric computation (graph processing), so the evaluated graph algorithms do not include GNNs, whose costs are dominated by non-graph operations like weight matrix multiplication.

 ## 1 Introduction